seeess1/seeess1.github.io/bio.md

 <a href = "https://cusp.nyu.edu/"><img src="./assets/images/cusp.png" alt="CUSP at 370 Jay St."></a>

-Since then, I've stayed on the data engineering path and have found a way to blend it together with tennis(!) in my current role as a Data Engineer at [Universal Tennis](https://www.universaltennis.com/).
+Since then, I've stayed on the data engineering path and have worked in different domains, from retail site selection to clean energy.
+I've even found a way to blend it together with tennis(!) in a side project I have called [Bageled NYC](https://bageled.nyc/).
 <br>
 <br>